bahrus/custom-enhancements/README.md

     //  Entirely optional filtering conditions for when the enhancement should be
     // allowed to be spawned.
-    static supportedInstanceTypes =
+    // maybe typescript could be enhanced to check for consistency? static supportedInstanceTypes =
         [
             HTMLInputElement,